-When I came to Truro, it was to be for a month.
+When I first came to Truro, it was only to be for a month.
 I had put the word out among my extended circle that I was looking to live in rural New England in September, and had rolled my eyes as I’d done so.
 Who’d be willing to lend me their empty house wily-nily for four weeks?

 I had gall.